myksao/country-klasha/README.md

 ## Introduction

-This project is a demonstration of a backend application developed using Spring Boot and Java.
-It provides [brief description of what the application does].
+This project is a demonstration of a backend application developed using Spring Boot and Java

 ## Technologies